The Changeling Hypothesis:

 It was known that the sorcerer, Koschi the Deathless (in common with various other traditional villains from other cultures) could not be killed, because he did not keep his life inside his own body.
 His life was secured inside an egg, inside a bird, inside a treasure chest, hidden in the trunk of a tree, guarded by a dragon.
 The exact sequence here may be inexact, but the basic concept should be clear.
 When the dragon was lulled into sleep, the tree felled, the chest opened, the bird snared, and the egg broken, Koschi the Deathless died.

-As I state above, the very fact that we were dealing with a “deathless” evil sorcerer was a clue in itself that we might be well-advised to check out what other traditional sources had to say about such entities.
+As I state above, the very fact that we were dealing with a “deathless” evil sorcerer was a clue in itself that we might be very well-advised to check out what other traditional sources had to say about such entities.
 It turns out to be one of the elements that Rowling adopted from traditional folklore, as she has in the case of dragons or unicorns.
 And as in the case of her House Elves, she has made some modifications to her source before deploying it.

 Toward the end of OotP Nearly Headless Nick tells Harry that all ghosts are the revenants of wizards who have not passed through the Veil in the Death Chamber of the Department of Mysteries.